 These traditional sweets are made with ingredients that are a staple in the local cuisine, including olive oil, honey, and nuts.

 Arguably the most common meat served during the holiday, pork is often the first meat to break the fast that has been going on during Advent.

 Another typical dish is stuffed turkey, not really Greek, but a tradition imported from the rest of Europe in recent years.

 Connected with Agios Vasilis and New Year’s Day, this sweet cake hides a coin or lucky charm in the dough, which is supposed to bring good luck to the one who finds it in its slice.

-So once you’ve discovered the traditions and eaten all the delicious Christmas food, it is time to decide what things you can don in Greece during the merry holidays; here are some ideas.
+So once you’ve discovered the traditions and eaten all the delicious Christmas food, it is time to decide what things you can do in Greece during the merry holidays; here are some ideas.

 One of the best Christmas Parks in Europe, the Christmas Factory, is held in Athens.
-Here you will find a huge Christmas market, while there are games and entertainment for kids and the whole family.
+Here, you will find a huge Christmas market, where there are games and entertainment for kids and the whole family.